 You complete this preliminary plan for your 60-credit hour course of study at the first meeting of your permanent Supervisory Committee at the end of the Fall Semester or the beginning of the Spring Semester in your first year.
-The full committee must agree to the sequence of courses and sign the form before returning it to the department graduate secretary.
+The full committee must agree to the course sequence and sign the form before returning it to the department graduate coordinator.